 Daniel Grose, B.A. – Dive Safety Officer

-Mr. Daniel Grose holds a Bachelor of Arts from the State University of New York at Oneonta and post-baccalaureate credits in archeology from the State University of New York at Albany.
+Mr. Daniel Grose holds a Bachelor of Arts from the State University of New York at Oneonta and post-baccalaureate credits in archaeology from the State University of New York at Albany.
 He has 19 years of experience with the Goodwin team, and he is the firm’s Dive Safety Officer and a member of the Dive Control Board.
 He is a full voting member of the American Academy of Underwater Sciences (AAUS) and is an Emergency First Responder Instructor, and a Divers Alert Network Oxygen First Aid for Scuba Diving Injuries Instructor.
 He holds technical diving certifications through Technical Diving International / Scuba Diving International (TDI/SDI) and a certificate from the Paul Hall Maritime Center, Seafarers Harry Lundeberg School of Seamanship in Basic Safety – Personal Survival Techniques.

 Michael Twarog, M.S. – Maritime Geologist

 Mr. Michael Twarog earned both the B.S. and M.S. in Geology from East Carolina University, as well as certificates in both Geographic Information Systems and Hydrology.
 His thesis involved micropaleontology, geochemistry, geophysics, stratigraphy, and paleoceanography; that research focused on late Quaternary paleoenvironmental reconstruction of cored sediments he collected in the South China Sea, off the coast of Malaysia.
-As a Maritime Geologist in RCG&A’s Nautical Archeology Division, Mr. Twarog contributes a geological perspective to archeological resource analysis, reviews high-resolution geophysical survey data, and helps evaluate offshore geologic formations for cultural resource potential.
+As a Maritime Geologist in RCG&A’s Nautical Archaeology Division, Mr. Twarog contributes a geological perspective to archaeological resource analysis, reviews high-resolution geophysical survey data, and helps evaluate offshore geologic formations for cultural resource potential.
 He has experience using Kingdom Suite, SonarWiz, ESRI GIS products; he also is an AAUS certified Scientific Diver.
 He has worked as a Maritime Geologist in Louisiana, Texas, Massachusetts, Delaware, New Jersey, and Malaysia, and on terrestrial geological projects in North Carolina, Utah, New Mexico, and Colorado.